neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 * Option 1: (Sentence Description, human-readable, not machine readable)
 * Option 2: Coordinates expressed in numbers within a defined coordinate frame
-* Option 3: Using a standard such as [SENIAM.org](http://SENIAM.org) (not machine readable, not versioned, not explicit in the sense that you cannot say “SENIAM montage number 14” so still requires copying and pasting multiple pieces of text into a sentence)
+* Option 3: Using a standard such as [SENIAM.org](http://SENIAM.org) (not machine readable, not versioned, not explicit in the sense that you cannot say "SENIAM montage number 14" so still requires copying and pasting multiple pieces of text into a sentence)

 We settled on a mix of option 1 and 3, use free text with (where possible) terminology from an external authoritative source like SENIAM.
 Besides a textual (human readable) description, there are minimally required metadata fields to be specified.

 RULE: If EMG recording is done using a single bipolar it is FORBIDDEN to mention the reference, If it is unipolar, the  reference MUST be documented.
 If it is double bipolar … (needs to be discussed but not now)  This also leads to the requirement to first document the recording type (single bipolar, unipolar, double bipolar, etc?) and based on that the reference (or not).

-RULE: The “where on the muscle/body” are the electrodes placed is described in a free-format sentence.
+RULE: The "where on the muscle/body" are the electrodes placed is described in a free-format sentence.
 The sentence also goes in the emg.json but mayis not be machine-readable (for now, unless AI overtakes us) and requires human interpretation.
 Where and how EMG signals can be recorded:
 Single site, single/dual channel
 Single site, multi channel